saucecontrol/Brotli-IIS/readme.md

 If you aren't using HTTPS, you can't use Brotli.
 Thankfully, with [Let's Encrypt](https://github.com/Lone-Coder/letsencrypt-win-simple), HTTPS is now free and easy to set up.
 Just do it.

-### Brotli is Low-Priority
+### Brotli is Low-Priority (Maybe)

-Current browsers advertise Brotli support with a lower priority than gzip or deflate.
+Current browsers advertise Brotli support after `gzip` and `deflate` in the `Accept-Encoding` header.
 Typical headers will look like: `Accept-Encoding: gzip, deflate, br`.
 This is probably also for reasons related to existing poorly-behaved Internet software.

-The IIS Compression Modules, being well-behaved, will respect the clients' requested encoding priority, so they will not choose `br` if `gzip` or `deflate` compression is also configured on your server.
+The [HTTP RFC](https://tools.ietf.org/html/rfc7231#section-5.3.4) gives no specific guidance on how to choose from many `Accept-Encoding` values with the same priority, so it would be acceptable to return `br` content to those clients, but IIS will choose the first one (left to right) that matches one of its configured compression schemes.
+This means it won't choose `br` if either `gzip` or `deflate` compression is also enabled.

-One obvious solution is to disable `gzip` and `deflate` on your server so that IIS can only choose `br`.
+One obvious solution is to disable `gzip` and `deflate` on your server so that `br` is the only match.
 However, because roughly 20-25% of Internet users (as of early 2018) are still using older web browsers that don't support Brotli, it may be desirable to keep `gzip` enabled on your server to support compression for those clients, at least for a while longer.

-If you wish to leave both (or all three) schemes enabled, you must take action to override the client's preferred order with your own preference.
-To force `br`, you can modify the requests as they enter your IIS pipeline.
+If you wish to leave both (or all three) schemes enabled, you must, therefore, take some action to force IIS to choose `br` when acceptable.
+To accomplish this, you can modify the `Accept-Encoding` header value on requests as they enter your IIS pipeline.
 The [IIS URL Rewrite Module](https://www.iis.net/downloads/microsoft/url-rewrite) makes this easy.

-You'll need to enable rewrite of the `Accept-Encoding` header (translated as the `HTTP_ACCEPT_ENCODING` server variable in the IIS pipeline) and then configure a rule to prioritize `br` for clients that support it.
+The `Accept-Encoding` header is represented by the `HTTP_ACCEPT_ENCODING` Server Variable in the IIS pipeline, and we can modify it before it reaches the Compression Module(s).
 Here is a sample configuration:

 ```
 <rewrite>